robtweed/internet-radio-recorder/README.md

 Make sure you're in the *bbc-radio-recorder* folder, and then type:

-        nvm start
+        npm start

 The recorder will now start up, first reading and formatting your parameters and schedule into its own internal format.

+It takes a minute before it begins to process the schedule, so be patient.

-The recorder is designed to be a long-running script (eg running for days or weeks).
+The recorder is designed to be a long-running script (eg running for days or weeks), so you can safely leave it to run on your Mac.
+Of course you'll need to leave your Mac running whenever you run the *internet-raddio-recorder*.

 When started, or at the start of each new day, it checks the schedule for any programmed events.